How Mindfulness Improves Wellbeing & Health:

 I qualified as a Mindfulness Teacher in 2014 and teach Mindfulness-based Cognitive Therapy.
 I love teaching this and watching people become involved and have insight into how this practice might have a very important role towards their wellbeing and happiness.
 I’m not being horribly earnest about it!
 For me, it truly is a privilege to work in this field.

-Find out more about Karen’s work, over at openmindful.com.
+Find out more about Karen’s work over at NISAD – National Institutes for Stress, Anxiety and Depression.

 About Karen Asprey, BSc Psych (Hons) HPD DipCHyp RCMT

-Karen is a Registered Mindfulness Teacher (qualified to teach NICE approved Mindfulness-Based Cognitive Therapy – MBCT), Mindfulness-based therapist and Cognitive Hypnotherapist.
+Karen is a registered Clinical Mindfulness Teacher, Mindfulness-based therapist and qualified Cognitive Hypnotherapist.
 She works with public groups and individuals and helps organisations care for the well-being of their staff, alongside supporting their creativity and performance.
 She creates public health programmes with a biomedical research foundation and is currently involved in creating an app to support people with type 2 diabetes and those wanting to reduce their size.
 She lives in Buckinghamshire and works in London and the Home Counties.

 Main Image: mindful.org